hms-dtse-dxb/react-native-hms-map/README.md

 markers =[
    {
       id:1,
-      latitude:20,
+      latitude:30,
-      longitude:20,
+      longitude:-42.32,
-      description:"this marker will be drawn with custom image"
+      description:"this marker will be drawn with a custom image",
       image: '../assets/specialPin.png'
    },  {
       id:2,
-      latitude:20,
+      latitude:40,
-      longitude:20,
+      longitude:34.3214,
       description:"this marker will be shown with default image" }
 ];
 render() {
   return (
       <HMSMap
         defaultMarkerImage={this.defaultImage}
         markers={this.state.markers}
        />